datatrail-jhu/10_communication/manuscript/07_one_on_one.md

 #### Assign Responsibility

 Once the question has been honed, available data have been discussed, and an analysis plan has been decided, it's time to decide who will be doing the analysis.
-This often depeneds on how the company is structured.
+This often depends on how the company is structured.
 Sometimes, it's your responsibility to do the analysis.
 Other times, they will do the analysis and discuss results with you at a future meeting.
 It's important at this point to determine who is responsible for doing what and to set up a future meeting if necessary.

 It's also best to verbally summarize the meeting.
 By discussing the question of interest, the data, and the analysis, you'll both be on the same page.
 It's also best to write notes down at this point.
 Every data scientist has *thought* they'll remember something only to look back in the future and not be able to remember some important detail.
 Keeping these notes in a lab notebook is a great idea.
 We'll discuss exactly how to do that in a future lesson in this course.